INTERVIEW BIAS ~ WHAT IS IT AND CAN YOU AVOID IT?

 “Interview bias refers to the human error of holding preconceived judgment about your interviewee, consciously or unconsciously, that clouds your evaluation of the candidate, negatively or positively, making the interview less objective and, hence, not successful,” according to an article by Talview.

-As a recruiter or hiring manager, if you are not conscious of your biases, your candidate and your organization will pay the price.
+As an executive recruiter or hiring manager, if you are not conscious of your biases, your candidate and your organization will pay the price.
 “Having biases is never good in the professional world.
 It can cause many good opportunities to go unnoticed or untapped.
-It fails to provide equal employment opportunity to all candidates, which may also become a legal issue in some countries.
+It fails to provide equal employment opportunities to all candidates, which may also become a legal issue in some countries.
 Not respecting this law could cause damage to an employer’s branding along with loss of money.”